March 22, 2012

 Federal Budget Update

-Last night, the House Budget Committee approved its fiscal year 2013 budget resolution.
+Last night, the House Budget Committee approved Representative Paul Ryan's budget resolution.
 The budget resolution cuts an additional $19 billion from discretionary spending beyond the caps set last summer through the Budget Control Act in areas including education, Medicaid, and SNAP and repeals the Affordable Care Act.
 At the same time, it increases defense spending by $8.2 billion more than assumed under the cap.
 The budget resolution now goes to the full House.

 To learn more about the Budget Control Act, visit Michigan's Children's federal budget page.